-Call it JC, the Sixth Borough or Chilltown, the trajectory of Jersey City in the last three decades has been nothing short of spectacular.
+Call it JC, the Sixth Borough or Chilltown, the trajectory of Jersey City and its real estate market in the last three decades has been nothing short of spectacular.
 And it makes perfect sense.
 Minutes to Manhattan via four PATH trains, spectacular architecture, and a home for just about every budget have brought thousands of new residence to our city.
-Add a sometimes glimmering, sometimes edgy urban vibe, the most diverse population in the country, and a vibrant arts scene, and you've got a city worth noticing.
+Add a sometimes glittering, sometimes edgy urban vibe, the most diverse population in the country, and a vibrant arts scene, and you've got a city worth noticing.

 From historic Downtown to the Western Slope, the Heights to Greenville, Jersey City is first and foremost a city of neighborhoods, each with their own personalities, customs and history.
 Check out the blurbs below for a quick intro and contact me for more information.
 I'd love to show you the City I've called home for nearly 30 years.